You will learn

 - Target with ads on social media

-Here are 7 key segments you can use to boost email performance:
+Here are 7 key segments you can use to boost email and SMS performance:

 To create this segment, select Properties about someone and add the states, regions, and countries that you wish to include.
 This fine-tunes your audience to target individuals in colder climates of North America, so you can send more meaningful campaigns as winter approaches.